-Website: http://www.marietta.edu/~psyc/

-Director of the Program and Associate Professor: Dr. Christopher Klein

-(clk002@marietta.edu)

-Professors: Mary V. Barnas, Ryan K. May, Mark E. Sibicky; Associate

-Professor: Alicia M. Doerflinger
+Website: https://psychology.marietta.edu Director of the Program and Associate Professor: Dr. Christopher Klein (clk002@marietta.edu) Professors: Mary V. Barnas, Ryan K. May, Mark E. Sibicky; Associate Professor: Alicia M. Doerflinger

-The Marietta College Master of Arts in Psychology Program (M.A.P.) offers an academic curriculum in general psychology, as well as offering students the opportunity to conduct research in the areas of: physiological, clinical, cognitive, social, industrial/organizational or developmental psychology.
+The Marietta College Master of Arts in Psychology Program (MAP) offers an academic curriculum in general psychology, as well as offering students the opportunity to conduct research in the areas of: physiological, clinical, cognitive, social, industrial/organizational or developmental psychology.
 The primary goal of the program is to provide students with a strong graduate level foundation in general psychology.
 The program is designed to prepare students to pursue further education in psychology at the Ph.D. level or to seek employment at the master's level in a related field.